open229/ruleset-model-description-schema/README.md

     To run the various scripts and commands of the project, you can use the [DoIt!](https://pydoit.org/) file as follows:

-    > poetry run doit
+    > pipenv run doit

-    The first part of the command, `poetry run`, uses Poetry to place the remaining part of the command within a Python virtual environment with all dependencies setup.
+    The first part of the command, `pipenv run`, uses Pipenv to place the remaining part of the command within a Python virtual environment with all dependencies setup.
     The second part of the command, `doit`, runs all of the tasks available in the `dodo.py` file.

 5. **Using an editor**

     Of course, you can use any editor you desire to edit or explore the Python code and schema documents in our repository.
     However, we recommend [Visual Studio Code](https://code.visualstudio.com/) because of its strong Python integration.
-    To get Visual Studio Code to work with Poetry, first follow steps 1-3 above.
+    To get Visual Studio Code to work with Pipenv, first follow steps 1-3 above.
     Next, if you are on macOS and do not have command-line integration, [follow these instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line), restart your shell, perform steps 1-3 and return here.
     If you are on Windows, the `code` command is already integrated into your shell.

     From within your running Python environment, type:

-    > poetry shell
+    > pipenv shell

-    This activates the virtual environment for Poetry.
+    This activates the virtual environment for Pipenv.

     > code .

-    This launches Visual Studio Code from within your Poetry environment.
+    This launches Visual Studio Code from within your Pipenv environment.
     At the bottom left, choose the Python version you wish to use with the given environment.
     You're now ready to develop using Visual Studio Code!